 After that, we need to set our App Domains.
 For setting this first, we need to click on setting just below the Dashboard.
 We will see the +Add Platform button click on it.
 A new dialog will open to select Platform inside that we are going to select the Website.

 After selecting Properties, a new window will open inside that select Web Menu just below Build at the bottom of the page.
-You will see Project URL, which we highlighted in yellow here project URL like "http://localhost:2222/".
+You will see Project URL, highlighted in yellow here project URL like "http://localhost:2222/".
 Just copy that URL.

 After copying, paste that URL inside Site URL (http://localhost:2222/) and then click on the save changes button.